Electricity Filing Manual – Guide A – Information Filed Respecting Plan, Profile, Book of Reference and Notices (CER Act section 199 and section 201)

 - language of publication (French, English or both).

-- Where the applicant completes the service and publication of notice under s.
-201 of the CER Act, it shall forthwith notify the CER in writing of the dates of the last service and publication.
+4. Where the applicant completes the service and publication of notice under section 201 of the CER Act, it shall forthwith notify the CER in writing of the dates of the last service and publication.
 The company shall file a tear sheet of the newspapers.

-After the Commission has issued an election certificate and the PPBoRs have been filed with the CER pursuant to s.
-199 of the CER Act, the company must provide a sample notice, in both English and French, of the proposed s.
-201 notices, or identify notices previously approved by the Commission that the applicant proposes to serve or publish.
+After the Commission has issued an election certificate and the PPBoRs have been filed with the CER pursuant to section 199 of the CER Act, the company must provide a sample notice, in both English and French, of the proposed section 201 notices, or identify notices previously approved by the Commission that the applicant proposes to serve or publish.
 CER staff can provide assistance in order to ensure that the notices comply with the CER Act requirements.
-Once Commission approval has been obtained, the company can serve and publish its s.
-201 notices.
+Once Commission approval has been obtained, the company can serve and publish its section 201 notices.